vuejs/vue/README.md

 Mini MVVM framework

-[ **BETA - tests not complete** ]
+[ **WARNING pre-alpha status - tests not complete!** ]

 ## Features

-- 8kb gzipped, no dependency.
+- <10kb gzipped, no dependency.
 - DOM based templates with two-way data binding.
 - Precise and efficient DOM manipulation with granularity down to a TextNode.
 - POJSO (Plain Old JavaScript Objects) Models that can be shared across ViewModels with arbitrary levels of nesting.
 - Auto dependency extraction for computed properties.
 - Auto event delegation on repeated items.
-- Flexible API: Angular-style or Backbone-style, it's up to you.
+- Flexible API that allows easy encapsulation of components.
+- Supports partials, transitions and nested ViewModels.
-- [Component](https://github.com/component/component) based, but can also be used with [Browserify](https://github.com/substack/node-browserify), as a CommonJS/AMD module or as a standalone library.
+- Plays well with module systems.
+Primarily [Component](https://github.com/component/component) based, but can also be used with [Browserify](https://github.com/substack/node-browserify), as a CommonJS/AMD module or as a standalone library.

 ## Browser Support